ConyYang/ChatBox_rasa_Python/timezonebot/data/nlu.md

 - tell me the time zone of Singapore
 - show me China time zone
 - time zone of Brazil
+- Oslo time zone
+- what is the time in Prague

 ## intent: city_info
 - London